-Many times we have great ideas that look good on paper, reality however is much, much different.
-The sheer size of this painting was a challenge in itself, getting all the perspective sizes and shapes correct was a slight issue.
+Many times, we have great ideas that look good on paper, reality however is much, much different.
+The sheer size of this painting was a challenge, getting all the perspective sizes and shapes correct.
+This proved to be a slight issue.

 The Native Americans had a wonderful way of creating art that was simple and yet still packed with detail.
-Being in touch so much with creation meant that they could not only see but feel there way into the art they painted.
-Something that we share in common.
+Being in touch so much with creation meant that they could not only see but feel their way into the art they painted.
+Something that we share.

 In this video I would like to teach you how the final stages were added into this painting to bring it to life.